Blacksmoke16/oq/README.md

 A performant, portable `jq` wrapper thats facilitates the consumption and output of formats other than JSON; using `jq` filters to transform the data.

 * Compiles to a single binary for easy portability.
 * Performant, similar performance with JSON data compared to `jq`.
-Slightly longer execution time when going to/from a non JSON format.
+Slightly longer execution time when going to/from a non-JSON format.

 ## Installation